 The time reported is the Coordinated Universal Time (UTC) of the first rosette bottle trip on the up cast.
 The rosette bottles tripped on the up cast are reported as cast 2, where cast 1 is considered to be the down CTD cast.
 The sample number reported is the cast number followed by a two digit rosette bottle number.
 Bottom depths, determined acoustically, have been corrected using British Admiralty Tables (Carter, 1980) and are reported in meters.
 Weather conditions have been coded using WMO code 4501.
-Secchi depths are also reported for most daylight stations on cruises 9807 and 9809.
-They were not recorded on cruises 9808, 9810, 9811 and 9812.
+Secchi depths are also reported for most daylight stations on both cruises.